MJMessner/hello-world/README.md

 ## Define Model Parameters

-Below, define the model parameters.
+Below, define the model parameters, but using better names than "m" and "b".

 ```{r}
 intercept <- -10